401 Unauthorized

 • Use 401 for missing/invalid auth, 403 for insufficient permissions

-Monitor your API authentication
+Monitor your auth endpoints

 Get alerted when auth endpoints fail with UptimeSignal.